Innovation and Entrepreneurship

 At University College Cork, we believe in creating an environment in which academic excellence can be combined with opportunities for personal development.
 We also recognise UCC’s role in job creation by nurturing entrepreneurship, supporting the acceleration of business start-ups and the turning of innovative ideas into innovative products and services.

-Therefore, we are pleased to announce that we will be awarding up to 3 Quercus Scholarships for innovation/entrepreneurship to students registered on an undergraduate/level 8 programme in 2017/18.
+Therefore, we are pleased to announce that we will be awarding up to 3 Quercus Scholarships for Innovation/Entrepreneurship to students registered on an undergraduate/level 8 programme in 2024/25.
 These students should demonstrate an exceptional level of excellence and will have been selected by the Scholarship Panel for a Quercus Scholarship.

-The Scholarship can be renewed for subsequent years, subject to a Scholar making a sufficient contribution to the life of UCC, engaging with the activities of the Quercus Talented Students’ Programme and being able to progress to the next level of study in their academic programme.
+The Scholarship can be renewed for subsequent years, subject to a Scholar meeting the requirements of the Innovation Entrepreneurship Retention and Discontinuation Document and progressing to the next level of study in their academic programme.

 Scholars will be expected to act as ambassadors for UCC in terms of their participation in innovation/entrepreneurial activities and in their participation in activities designed to promote the Quercus Programme.